tessel/hardware/servo-pca9685-hacks.md

 ![the humble servo module](https://s3.amazonaws.com/technicalmachine-assets/doc+pictures/servo-module-tutorial/servomodule.jpg)

 The servo module is one of the most versatile modules you can use with Tessel.
 The [chip at its center is actaully an adjustable PWM controller designed to control LEDs](http://www.nxp.com/documents/data_sheet/PCA9685.pdf) that we repurposed to be a servo driver.
 What this means is that it's easy to use for lots of applications besides just driving servos.
-Here are a few of the things it can do:
+Here are a few of the highlights:

-* Command and provide power to RC/hobby servos of all shapes and sizes
+* The procedure explained in the [FRE](start.tessel.io/modules/servo) can be used to command and provide power to RC/hobby servos of all shapes and sizes.
+* Each channel of the module can be [calibrated](#calibrate-your-servomotor-controller) to more effectively use a servo's full range of motion, the full range of speeds/torques available from a specific motor controller, or the full range of brightnesses for an LED/a strip of many LEDs.
-* Control control arbitrary actuators through the use of an external [motor controller](http://en.wikipedia.org/wiki/Motor_controller)
+* Control of arbitrary actuators through the use of an external motor controller.
-* Provide full control (brightness, blink speed, blink frequency) of small LEDs directly
-* Provide full control of large numbers of LEDs with the help of a transistor
+* Provide full control (brightness, blink speed, blink frequency) of small LEDs directly, or of large numbers/strips of LEDs with the help of a transistor
-* Assorted other hacks

-...And with a little work, it can do all of these things at once.
 Below are a series of tutorials to help get you up and running.
+No matter what you want to do in the end, it's recommended that you take the time at the beginning to [calibrate your hardware as described below](#calibrate-your-servomotor-controller) to make sure it gets used to its full potential.

+---

 ### Technical notes